 It was incredibly sad to see the franchise come to an end, but what an amazing way to do it.
 This final instalment is a brilliant film and a fairly decent adaptation, though its flaws lie in the huge amount of detail missed out in Part 1 (Dumbledore’s past, Tonk’s baby, I would go on but there’s seriously so much…).
 This final instalment brings so much to the franchise as a whole and is definitely the darkest and most emotional yet.
 The best thing about this film, however, is the character of Snape, adding a huge emotional spin to the franchise, creating layers that you wouldn’t have imagined it could have had as a child’s fantasy.
 What a great way to say goodbye.

 2. Harry Potter and the Half-Blood Prince (2009)

 As Harry Potter begins his 6th year at Hogwarts, he discovers an old book marked mysteriously “This book is the property of the Half-Blood Prince”, and begins to learn more about Lord Voldemort’s dark past.

 “Why is it that whenever anything happens, it’s always you three?”

-This is the novel that stuck out the most for me, and Yates does a brilliant job of directing it as the film adaptation remains one of favourites in the franchise too.
-As with the final two films, there is too much from the novels left out to grant this sixth instalment a decent adaptation, but it still works really well as a stand alone film.
+This is the novel that stuck out the most for me, and Yates does a brilliant job of directing it as the film adaptation remains one of my favourites in the franchise too.
+As with the final two films, there is too much from the novels left out to grant this sixth instalment a decent adaptation, but it still works really well as a stand-alone film.
 I found that this instalment had some of the most powerful and emotional scenes yet, with the cave scene being one of my favourites in the whole franchise, and that the performances really stepped up a gear.
 Alan Rickman, especially, does well to build up our opinion of his character, ready for his revelations in the next two films.